jpcroc/NDM/README.md

 NDM can be compiled and run on any Unix-like system .

 ### Compilation

-### Compiling NDM with Cmake
+NDM can be compiled using cmake (version 3.20).

 #### Prerequisities
-It is recommended to use Intel's oneAPI suite including Intel's mpi implementation, the mpiifort wrapper and MKL.
+It is recommended to use Intel's oneAPI suite including Intel's mpi implementation, the mpiifort wrapper and MKL but GNU compilers are also available.

-See module examples for some clusters:
+Following are environment setup examples for some known clusters:

 |   Computer         |        NDM           | NDM + LAMMPS   |
 |--------------------|----------------------|----------------|